Cleaners such as Windex, ammonia or alcohol aren’t to be used on lenses or frames.

-We are proud to have one of the nation’s best-trained staff.
-Our staff has many nationally certified opticians and assistants.
-At EyeWorks, we believe that staff training and education lead to better patient care.
-Many of our staff attend national meetings to stay up-to-date with the latest in eye care.
+At EyeWorks, we believe that staff training and education leads to better patient care.
+Many of our opticians and clinic assistants hold and maintain national certifications.
+Our staff also attend national meetings to stay up-to-date with the latest in eye care, eyewear fashion, and education to better serve our patients.

 ABOC: American Board of Opticianry Certification.
 An Optician with this designation has passed a national competency test and kept up with educational credits yearly.